-As well as church services, there are classical and jazz concerts, at 1830 on Tuesdays in the winter - see events.
+As well as church services, there are classical and jazz concerts, at 1830 on Tuesdays in the Winter - see events.
 (The concerts are free, but a collection is usually taken).

 Parking in Val Thorens is in one of the resort's car parks, run by Valthoparc, or in your hotel or apartment's parking.

 Val Thorens is a semi-pedestrian resort, which means you may drive through resort, and stop to unload your luggage outside your hotel, apartment, or chalet.
-You must then park your vehicle in a parking - either your hotel's car park, or one of the parkings run by Valthoparc.
+You must then park your vehicle in a designated parking - either your hotel's car park, or one of the parkings run by Valthoparc.

-It is slightly cheaper to book with Valthoparc in advance (and by booking, you ensure you get a space in the parking of your choice, which is important in busy holiday periods).
-For example, 5, 6, or 7 nights cost €72 (2016-17 prices) if booked a month or more ahead, €77 if booked nearer to the time, and and €78.50 if you pay in resort.
-You can book on Valthoparc's website.
+You can book online with Valthoparc (and by booking, you ensure you get a space in the parking of your choice, which is important in busy holiday periods).
+5, 6, or 7 nights in one of the covered car parks cost €85-€87 (2022-23 prices).
+It's a little cheaper for the open car parks.
+Book on Valthoparc's website.

-The main purpose of the Club is to train the local kids for competitions in skiing, freestyle skiing, and snowboarding.
+The main purpose of the Club is to train the local kids for competitions in downhill skiing, freestyle skiing, and snowboarding.
 It also has sections dedicated to cycling and pétanque.
 They have a fan club to support the current champions.

-Contact them on 00 33 479 00 01 08.
+Contact them on +33 479 00 01 08.

 I hope you have a great time in the resort of Val Thorens.